- Police Department

 Public Safety Reminder

-While the Old Westbury Police Department hasn’t received any reports of burglaries recently in our community, we are aware that this activity has continued to occur in the surrounding area.
+While the Old Westbury Police Department has reports of burglaries recently in our community, and we are aware that this activity has continued to occur in the surrounding area.
 Please make sure that your alarm systems are functioning properly and are activated whenever possible.
 Report any suspicious people or vehicles to the Old Westbury Police Department immediately.

 There have been an increase of phone scams across Nassau County.
 Often times the elderly population is targeted.
 Please click here to view prevention tips and share them with your family members.